Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 > View flight information

 #### Scenario
-> 1.Actor searching for the previous flight Bruxelles - Paris.
+> 1.Actor searching for a previous flight Brusselles - Paris.
-> 2.The system displays all the information about the flight Bruxelles - Paris.
+> 2.The system displays all the information about the flight Brusselles - Paris.
-> 3.The actor views information about flight Bruxelles - Paris: departure time from Bruxelles: 2pm; arrival time to Paris: 3 pm; total time of the flight: 1h.
+> 3.The actor views information about flight Brusselles - Paris: departure time from Brusselles: 2pm; arrival time to Paris: 3 pm; total time of the flight: 1h.

 #### Result
 > The actor has successfully found the information about an upcoming flight.